The Shark Robot Error 2 message can pop up in a few different ways, but the cause of this error is usually the same.

 FAQs

-If your Shark robot is displaying error 2, but there is no obstruction in the roller brush, the brush is likely either stuck or damaged.
+If your Shark vacuum is displaying error 2, but there is no obstruction in the roller brush, the brush is likely either stuck or damaged.
 Try the following:

 - Remove the main brush and clean it thoroughly.